Default S3 method

 data(acme, package = "data.tree")

-# Note: Dataset number of rows and model number of epochs should be increased
+# Note: Model's number of epochs should be increased for publication-level results.